rkitover/windows-dev-guide/README.md

 ```powershell
 ./install.ps1
 ```
-, it installs some winget packages, the Visual Studio C++ workload, sets up the OpenSSH server and sets some QOL improvement settings.
+, it installs some WinGet packages, the Visual Studio C++ workload, sets up the OpenSSH server and sets some QOL improvement settings.

-If you want to use the Chocolatey package manager instead of winget and scoop, see [Appendix A: Chocolatey Usage Notes](#appendix-a-chocolatey-usage-notes).
+If you want to use the Chocolatey package manager instead of WinGet and Scoop, see [Appendix A: Chocolatey Usage Notes](#appendix-a-chocolatey-usage-notes).

 [//]: # "BEGIN INCLUDED install.ps1"